mmajayi/To-do-list-project1/README.md

 This project solely focuses on unit testing and integration testing.
 However, there are many other tests that would normally come to play before a web application can go live.
 For example, speed and process testing will go through rigorous testing to ensure user experience is kept to a high standard.
 #### Breaches
 As highlighted in my risk assessment earlier, data breaches are very common.
-Web applications willgo through non stop security runs and patches to prevent major security breaches.
+Web applications will go through non stop security runs and patches to prevent major security breaches.
 Of course bugs can still sneak in however, security measures are put in place to minimise this.
 #### Data Storage
-With data storage on a rise web apps must be compatible to the change from physial storage to data centre cloud storages.
-Back up and reliability would have been testing before an official application can go live.
+With data storage on a rise web apps must be compatible to the change from physial storage to data centre cloud storages providers.
+Back up and reliability would have been tested before an official application can go live to ensure users data is stored securely and is easily retrievable.
 #### UX and UI
-Lastly, general UX and UI will be improved throughout the entire process of the web application.
+Lastly, general UX and UI will be improved throughout the entire process of real world web application.
 This is done to improve any small or large features in the users interest such as tranistional slides from page to page or animated effects.